Greenchman/Windows-File-copier/README.md

 # Python-script-to-copy-files-and-folders
 # This is for windows which i have tested on pycharm
 # Tried to create something no so purposefully, wish this can help you.
-# fill free to recontruct it,'
+# fill free to reconstruct it,'
-# let's come to how to use
+# let's come to how to use it

  first it will ask you for the source folder or disk path you can give it like "d:" or for folder "d:\hello" please use absalute path.